Written by Petricia A. Hutasoit (BNF’s education staff)

-As a wise man once said that book is “a window to the world” Anak Sebangau Education Programme has inspired the children to go to many places, have an adventure in the fairy world, get to know animals world, venture many places through reading.
-This reading activity was carried out in the village of Kereng Bangkirai, the entrance gate to the largest peatswamp forest of Borneo, Sebangau.
+As a wise man once said that book is “a window to the world” Anak Sebangau Education Programme has inspired children to go to many places, have an adventure in the fairy world, get to know the animals world, venture into many places through reading.
+This reading activity was carried out in the village of Kereng Bangkirai, the entrance gate to the largest peat-swamp forest of Borneo, Sebangau National Park.

 Within these children community, reading is not a common thing due to the difficult access to the book.
 Besides, almost all the bookstores usually provide only course books and parents are unaware of the importance of reading for their children.
 Having said that, we try to initiate reading activities for these less fortunate children on regular basis.
 We provide some boxes of books in every meeting that makes children happy.
 They enthusiastically welcome our team that comes along with 2 large boxes of books for the children to read as they want.
 The genre of the books we bring is varied ranging from encyclopedias, folklore, stories of world figures, educational comics, fiction to the English books.

 We got the books from donation of Ransel Buku, and also form “Akan borneo” project.
 BNF has long partnered with Ransel Buku and together we kickstarted a project called “Akan borneo” which is for in Dayak Language and To in Bahasa Indonesia, it ’s based in Bali, everyone could donate several items such as art supplies, books, and board games.
 “Akan Borneo” project gives the opportunity for Anak Sebangau to improve their literacy by reading some good books.
 However, those books do not belong to Anak Sebangau, because we also shared the books to other children.
 Yet, the children are able to borrow the books when they finish reading it, we will then exchange the book to other books.
 Again, Ransel Buku has been very helpful in donating these books to needy children.
 In addition to that, some of our volunteers also donated some books to Anak Sebangau.